-The first village to emerge in Morocco was Al Hoceima in 1963.
-Facing the Pinon, a small Spanish fort located on an islet, Al Hoceima was located in the heart of a eucalyptus forest in a national natural park.
-A village of huts from the moment it opened, Al Hoceima was focused on tennis and horse riding.
+The first village to be established in Morocco was Al Hoceima in 1963.
+Facing El Pinon, a small Spanish fort located on an islet, Al Hoceima was nestled in the heart of a eucalyptus forest within a national park.
+A village of traditional huts from its inception, Al Hoceima was geared towards tennis and horseback riding.
 Inaugurated in 1963 by

-In 1966, the Club Méditerranée opened the village of Agadir.
-This initiative was daring, but would mark the beginning of the tourist boom for the region.
-6 years ago, Agadir was hit by a violent earthquake measuring 5.7 degrees on the Richter scale.
-This earthquake, the deadliest in Moroccan history (15,000 victims and around 30,000 injured), destroyed most of the city of Agadir.
+In 1966, Club Med opened the Agadir village.
+This initiative was bold, but it marked the beginning of the tourism boom for the region.
+Six years earlier, Agadir was struck by a devastating earthquake measuring 5.7 on the Richter scale.
+This earthquake, the deadliest in Moroccan history (15,000 victims and approximately 30,000 injured), largely destroyed the city of Agadir.

-The club was the first tourist complex to be established and was able to have a prime location, directly on the beach.
-In Agadir, the club scored a double victory since it is the first village of the club built in hard material open all year round.
-The star activity is golf with the famous golf course of the dunes located a few kilometers from the village.
-High-level international competitions are held there regularly.
+The club was the first tourist complex to be established there and secured a prime location directly on the beachfront.
+In Agadir, the club achieved a double success, as it was the first permanent village in the club network to be open year-round.
+The main attraction is golf, with the renowned Golf des Dunes course located a few kilometers from the village, which regularly hosts high-level international competitions.

 Similar article